Corticofugal control equates to the fact that as the pathway begins in

 Much like Herbology, nonsense, egotism,

 for political reasons.
-Further, as I indicated in the Forward, each
+Further, as I indicated in the Forward,

 westerners, protects its social mores if possible.